Welcoming home a new puppy is one of the greatest experiences in your life.

 7. Depending on cotton pee pads

-Every dog owner know that the easiest way is to buy some cotton pee pads and they would do all the work for you.
+Every dog owner knows that the easiest way is to buy some cotton pee pads and they would do all the work for you.

 That’s not right.